-Join Julian Velard for an in-depth discussion in this video What is MainStage, and who is it for?, part of Up and Running with MainStage 3.
+Join Julian Velard for an in-depth discussion in this video What is MainStage, and who is it for?, part of Learning MainStage 3.

 A lot of times after a show, musicians will come up and ask me, what exactly are you doing with your computer to create those sounds?
 When my answer is MainStage, I get a lot of puzzled looks.
 MainStage is an offshoot of Apple's Logic Pro application with live performance in mind.
 Most music professionals think of Ableton Live as the go to program for using your computer on a stage.
 And while Ableton is an amazingly powerful and stable platform, it can have a steep learning curve.
 MainStage provides a very visual user friendly interface as well as excellent patch management capabilities.